Nicarao (cacique): Spanish contact

 At the time of Spanish arrival, Gil González Dávila traveled to western Nicaragua with a small army of just over 100 men made up of conquistadors and their Tlaxcalteca allies.
 They explored the fertile western valleys and were impressed with the Nahua and Otomanguean civilizations for the vast amounts of food they had in addition to their flourishing markets, permanent temples, and trade network.
-Despite the good first impression however, Dávila referred to the Nahuas and Chorotegas as los rojos ("the reds" in Spanish), and their children as rojitos ("little red kids" in Spanish) which were derogatory terms based on skin color.
+Despite the good first impression however, Dávila referred to the Nahuas and Chorotegas as los rojos ("the red ones" in Spanish), and their children as rojitos ("little red kids" in Spanish) which were derogatory terms based on skin color.
 Eventually, Dávila met with Macuilmiquiztli, and conversed with him through Tlaxcalan translators.
 Macuilmiquiztli initially welcomed the Spanish and their Tlaxcalteca allies.
 However, Dávila and his army used the opportunity to gather gold and baptize some of the Nahuas along the way, much to Macuilmiquiztli's disapproval.
 When Dávila demanded the now skeptical Macuilmiquiztli, as well as chiefs Wemak and Diriangén who were also present, to be baptized, to renounce their pagan beliefs, and to hand over the rest of their gold and jewellery, they refused.
 Realizing the threat that the Spanish imposed, Macuilmiquiztli, as well as the Chorotegas, waged war against the invaders, and Nahua and Chorotega warriors forced Dávila and his men to retreat to Panama.
 This set the stage for what would become the Spanish conquest of Nicaragua in 1524 CE.

 Nahua-Chorotega alliance

 Despite the enmity between the Chorotegas and Nahuas, Macuilmiquiztli and Diriangén made peace and agreed to team up against the Spanish and Tlaxcaltecas.
 This alliance composed of the Nahua chiefdoms of Kwawkapolkan, Kakawatan and the Otomanguean Chorotegas, all of whom fought together against the Spanish and their central-Mexican allies.
 The Indigenous alliance lost the war however, when Nicaragua was invaded on all sides by several Spanish forces, each led by a conquistador.
 González Dávila was authorized by royal decree to invade from the Caribbean coast of Honduras.
 Francisco Hernández de Córdoba at the command of the governor of Panama invaded from Costa Rica.
 Pedro de Alvarado at the command of Hernán Cortés, came from Guatemala through San Salvador and Honduras.
 Francisco Hernández de Córdoba fought directly against the alliance, and by 1525 the alliance had completely collapsed.
-Diriangén escaped the Spanish onslaught but eventually died between 1527-1529, Wemak was captured and executed in 1525 after the last of his Kakawatec forces were annihilated by the conquistadors and Tlaxcaltecas, and the fall of Kwawkapolkan in 1525 finalized their defeat.
+Diriangén escaped the Spanish onslaught but eventually died between 1527 and 1529, Wemak was captured and executed in 1525 after the last of his Kakawatec forces were annihilated by the conquistadors and Tlaxcaltecas, and the fall of Kwawkapolkan in 1525 finalized their defeat.